FaresAtef1/Arabic-Font-Recognition/README.md

 Each model was rigorously evaluated for computational efficiency, predictive accuracy, and scalability.
 Ultimately, we chose Random Forest due to its superior accuracy.

 ## Performance Analysis Module
 In our performance analysis, we first partitioned the data into training and testing sets with an 80:20 ratio.
 We then trained our models on the training data and evaluated their predictions using the test data.
+You can access the dataset used for this analysis [here](https://www.kaggle.com/datasets/breathemath/fonts-dataset-cmp).
 |        Model      |        Accuracy        |
 |-------------------|------------------------|
 | SVM + Histogram   |  78.38%                |